• Home

 My first campout with Boy Scout Troop 344 was a "bike hike."
 On Saturday, we rode from somewhere in St. Charles County to Pere Marquette State Park in Illinois.
 That Sunday, we rode south on The Great River Road toward Alton.
 I was riding a single-speed Schwinn bike that had belonged to my dad when he was growing up.
 It was rainy and windy on Sunday.
 I had a poncho, not a rain coat.
 It's hard to ride a bike in a poncho, so I got soaked.
 The Scoutmaster made me stop riding and get in his car during our lunch break, because he was afraid I would get hypothermia.
 Looking back, that was almost certainly the responsible decision; but I was really disappointed to not be able to finish the ride.
 On a more positive note, my parents bought my dad and me new 26" hardtail mountain bikes before the following year's "bike hike."

-I still have that Univega Rover 304 steel hardtail mountain bike from 1996.
-In fact, that remained my bike until 2017.
-Since then, I've gotten serious about cycling and my bike collection has expanded.
+That Univega Rover 304 steel hardtail mountain bike from 1996 remained my bike until 2017.
+Since then, I've gotten more serious about cycling and my bike collection has expanded.
 (The N+1 principle applies to bikes, running shoes, backpacks, tents, sleeping bags...)

 I completed my first 50-mile ride in 2017 and my first 100-mile century ride in 2019.
 I really enjoy long outdoor bike rides.
 I've also found cycling to be a very effective way to supplement my running training and increase aerobic volume.
 In December 2019, I upgraded to a smart trainer and subscribed to Zwift.
 That has proven to be a game-changer that makes me actually enjoy indoor cycling training.